 ESOL was founded with the vision of helping owners, engineers and contractors with important needs in the practice of earthen fill engineering & construction, and solving the greatest problem in infrastructure.
-Earthen fills are the only element of infrastructure design and construction that is conducted by assumptions, trial & error exercises, and no direct verification.
+Historically, designers and builders have relied on assumptions and trial & error in both fill design and construction.
+Earthen fills are the only element of infrastructure design and construction that is conducted by assumptions, trial & error compromise, and no direct verification.
 Consequently, fills are inadvertently constructed with engineering compromise, no real-time control, and are largely deficient.
 The central problem with that is, fills are foundations of our infrastructure, and infrastructure is expensive.
 Ground risk is the most critical risk area of infrastructure construction.
 These deficiencies affecting infrastructure, include:

 These overall deficiencies are why the earthwork component is the area of construction that causes a vicious cycle controlling the construction industry and dictates contract structures, construction liabilities and warranties, and liability separation from projects.